-Exchange of port and bridge management information between TSN AF and NW-TT or DS-TT allows TSN AF to:
+Exchange of port and NW-TT management information between TSN AF or NEF and NW-TT or between TSN AF/NEF and DS-TT allows TSN AF/NEF to:

-1) retrieve port management information for a DS-TT or NW-TT Ethernet port or bridge management information for a 5GS TSN bridge;
+1) retrieve port management information for a DS-TT or NW-TT port or NW-TT management information;

-2) send port management information for a DS-TT or NW-TT Ethernet port or bridge management information for a 5GS TSN bridge;
+2) send port management information for a DS-TT or NW-TT port or NW-TT management information;

-3) subscribe to and receive notifications if specific port management information for a DS-TT or NW-TT Ethernet port changes or bridge management information changes.
+3) subscribe to and receive notifications if specific port management information for a DS-TT or NW-TT port changes or NW-TT management information changes.

-Exchange of port management information between TSN AF and NW-TT or DS-TT is initiated by DS-TT or NW-TT to:
+Exchange of port management information between TSN AF/NEF and NW-TT or DS-TT is initiated by DS-TT or NW-TT to:

-- notify TSN AF if port management information has changed that TSN AF has subscribed for.
+- notify TSN AF/NEF if port management information has changed that TSN AF/NEF has subscribed for.

-Exchange of bridge management information between TSN AF and NW-TT is initiated by NW-TT to:
+Exchange of NW-TT management information between TSN AF and NW-TT is initiated by NW-TT to:

-- notify TSN AF if bridge management information has changed that TSN AF has subscribed for.
+- notify TSN AF if NW-TT management information has changed that TSN AF has subscribed for.

 Exchange of port management information is initiated by DS-TT to: